influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/assignment-scope.md

     weight: 20
 ---

+> **Note:** This document is a living document and may not represent the current implementation of Flux.
+Any section that is not currently implemented is commented with a `[IMPL#XXX]` where `XXX` is an issue number tracking discussion and progress towards implementation.

 An assignment binds an identifier to a variable or function.
 Every identifier in a program must be assigned.
 An identifier may not change type via assignment within the same block.